MultiCraft/repixture/manual_generator/content/manual.md

 Nothing is completely safe from attacks.
 Not even <span class="item">locked chests</span> are safe because of <span class="item">lockpicks</span>.

-Repixture supports the protection system of Minetest but it doesn’t enforce protection itself.
+Repixture supports the protection system of Luanti but it doesn’t enforce protection itself.
 This protection system allows the players to protect a piece of land for themselves so that other players cannot dig or build here.
 This is popular in servers where you want to show off creative buildings.
-If you want protection for Repixture, install a protection mod of your choice in Minetest.
+If you want protection for Repixture, install a protection mod of your choice in Luanti.

 Whatever you do with your Repixture server is up to you, of course, just keep the gameplay implications in mind.